MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/manage-language-and-region.md

 ### Set the HTTP Accept Language header

-HTTP requests made from Windows Store apps and Desktop apps in typical web requests and XMLHttpRequest (XHR), use the standard HTTP Accept-Language header.
+HTTP requests made from UWP apps and Desktop apps in typical web requests and XMLHttpRequest (XHR), use the standard HTTP Accept-Language header.
 By default, the HTTP header is set to the user's language preferences, in the user's preferred order, as specified in **Settings** &gt; **Time & language** &gt; **Region & language**.
 Each language in the list is further expanded to include neutrals of the language and a weighting (q).
 For example, a user's language list of fr-FR and en-US results in an HTTP Accept-Language header of fr-FR, fr, en-US, en ("fr-FR,fr;q=0.8,en-US;q=0.5,en;q=0.3").

 ### Use the APIs in the Windows.Globalization namespace